 Simply the Best: Celebrating a Decade of Diversity

 The number-one master’s degree in the United States for job prospects, according to Forbes magazine is (drumroll…): biostatistics.
 Not everyone, however, has had an equal chance at these jobs, as biostatisticians traditionally skew white and male.
-Helping balance this equation is the Mailman School’s Biostatistics Enrichment Summer Training program, better known as BEST, which just celebrated 10 years of introducing minority students to the field.
+Helping balance this equation is the Mailman School’s Biostatistics Epidemiology Summer Training program, better known as BEST, which just celebrated 10 years of introducing minority students to the field.

 Launched as a pilot program in 2008, the eight-week program, which today receives funds from the National Institutes of Health, gives undergraduates a concentrated introduction to biostatistics, from basics like calculating prevalence and incidence to advanced topics in linear and logistic regression.
 Each “BESTie” is assigned to a faculty mentor who gives them a research project with real-world implications.
 Examples from the latest cohort include a comparison of oral microflora and measuring the placebo effect in patients with depression.